 If these problems are not monitored or kept in check, your risk of stroke, cardiac arrest, and even death may increase.

 Poor circulation isn’t a condition or illness, but typically the result of vascular (relating to the blood vessels) other health problems.

-Therefore, even though you might work treat poor blood circulation, or improve blood flow, it could be a symptom of a larger problem … which your doctor can help resolve.
+Therefore, even though you might work to improve poor blood circulation, or improve blood flow, it could be a symptom of a larger problem … which your doctor can help resolve.

 Some common health issues that cause poor blood circulation include blood clots, Renaud’s disease, peripheral artery disease, diabetes, varicose veins, and obesity.